 Some products are perfectly safe to use in every day life, but are considered hazardous when it comes to disposing of them.
 This means they require specialist treatment, using safe and environmentally friendly disposal or recycling methods.

 It is illegal to dispose of household or garden chemicals or their wastes in drains, sinks or toilets as they can cause harm to human health, wildlife and the environment.
 Do not dispose of these chemicals in your home bins or red recycling bin.
-Only washed empty chemical containers should ever be disposed of in your black refuse bin.
+Only washed empty chemical containers should ever be disposed of in your grey refuse bin.
 Always read the information on the container.